-Are there any specific regulations relating to cross-border combinations or foreign investors or acquirers that are material to real-estate-related business combinations and related structures?
+Are there any specific material regulations or structuring considerations relating to cross-border real estate business combinations or foreign investors acquiring an interest in a real estate business entity?

-The Foreign Investment in Real Property Tax Act of 1980 (FIRPTA), can subject foreign owners of US real estate, or of shares in domestic US real property holding corporations, to taxes on gains in value upon the sale of such real estate, including assets held in a REIT.
-However, FIRPTA does not apply to shares of REITs that are domestically controlled (ie, with a majority of shares held directly and indirectly by domestic owners), or to portfolio interests (5 per cent or less) in publicly traded US real property holding corporations.
+The Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) can subject foreign owners of US real estate, or of shares in domestic US real property holding corporations, to taxes on gains in value upon the sale of such real estate, including assets held in a REIT.
+However, FIRPTA does not apply to shares of REITs that are domestically controlled (ie, with a majority of shares held directly and indirectly by domestic owners), or to portfolio interests (10 per cent or less) in publicly traded REITs that are US real property holding corporations or (5 per cent or less) in non-REIT US real property holding corporations.
 Certain types of shareholders (eg, qualified foreign pensions or sovereigns) also may be exempt from taxation under FIRPTA.

-Foreign investors should be aware that the Committee on Foreign Investment in the United States (CFIUS) may review the acquisition of real estate that is proximate to or is itself critical infrastructure or otherwise poses a sensitive security risk.
+Foreign investors should be aware that the Committee on Foreign Investment in the US (CFIUS) might review the acquisition of real estate that is proximate to, or is itself, critical infrastructure or otherwise poses a sensitive security risk.
 Examples have included assets that adjoin sensitive US military installations or US government tenants.
 Submitting to CFIUS review is initially voluntary on the part of parties to a transaction, but CFIUS (or an individual agency member of CFIUS) can initiate a review on its own, and CFIUS has subpoena power to compel the production of information.

-Over the past few years, foreign investment in real estate has received increased attention from US authorities that focus on national security, which has included CFIUS reviews of high-profile real estate transactions such as the 2014 acquisition of the Waldorf Astoria by the Anbang Insurance Group Co.
+Over the past few years, foreign investment in real estate has received increased attention from US authorities that focus on national security, which has included CFIUS reviews of high-profile real estate transactions, such as the 2014 acquisition of the Waldorf Astoria by the Anbang Insurance Group Co.
+Although the recently enacted Foreign Investment Risk Review Modernization Act of 2018 expands the scope of transactions subject to CFIUS review to include acquisition of real estate assets that do not in the aggregate constitute an operable business, it does not materially change policy with respect to combinations of publicly traded real estate businesses, which were already subject to CFIUS review prior to this Law's enactment.